Internet-Draft | QUIC event definitions for qlog | November 2023 |

 Note that the two numbers in the packet range can be the same (e.g., [120,120] means that packet with number 120 was ACKed).
 However, in that case, implementers SHOULD log [120] instead and tools MUST be able to deal with both notations.¶

-The frame_type_value field is the numerical value without VLIE encoding.¶
+The frame_type_bytes field is the numerical value without variable-length integer encoding.¶

 The QUIC DATAGRAM frame is defined in Section 4 of [RFC9221].¶